Dr. James K. Liu is the Director of the Center for Cerebrovascular, Skull

 of Neurological Surgeons, and obtained advanced fellowship training in

-Skull Base, Cerebrovascular Surgery & Neuro-oncology at Oregon Health
+Skull Base, Cerebrovascular Surgery & Neuro-oncology at the Oregon

 Dr. Liu is renowned for his comprehensive treatment of complex brain tumors